Ansprechperson:

 Andrea Heissler-Keinath

-As a prospective international exchange student you are on the doorstep of a great adventure, studying and living in Germany.
-Although the adventure is great, it can also be quite difficult finding your way through the rules and regulations, from applying until your journey to Germany.
-Please read the following information carefully and some of your questions might already be answered.
+As a prospective international exchange student, you are on the doorstep of a remarkable adventure - studying and living in Germany.
+While the journey is exciting, navigating the myriad of rules and regulations, from application to arrival, can be challenging.
+We encourage you to read the following information carefully; you may find answers to many of your questions.

 Course Catalog

-The course catalog for exchange students offers a range of courses in various subject areas on bachelor's or master's level.
+Before exploring the course catalog for exchange students, offering a range of courses in various subject areas at bachelor's and master's levels, we recommend reviewing our course selection guide to make well-informed choices.

 What's different?